NLNOG/ring-web/content/introduction.md

 * At least 1024 megabyte RAM, but more is better
 * 10mbit NIC (more is fine)

-(please decide for yourself what is appropiate, the machine will be a mere shell server managed by ansible)
+Please decide for yourself what is appropiate; the machine will be a mere shell server managed by ansible.

 ## Management